Sclerotinia Facts

 • Buried sclerotia can be resurfaced by tillage and germinate.

-• If a severe outbreak has occurred in a field that is new to white mold, deep tillage followed by zero tillage in subsequent season may help.
+• If a severe outbreak has occurred in a field that is new to white mould, deep tillage followed by zero tillage in subsequent season may help.

 Fungicide Treatments

-• Fields that are at high risk of white mold infestation may benefit from foliar treatments used in tandem with cultural practices that disfavor the pathogen.
+• Fields that are at high risk of white mould infestation may benefit from foliar treatments used in tandem with cultural practices that disfavor the pathogen.

-• Products labeled for white mold control or suppression:
+• Products labeled for white mould control or suppression:

 Foliar Fungicide Application Timing